dc4eu/educational-pilot/OfficialDeliverables/5.2 DSTRL/pilot2/PAs/uporto_pilot2_scenario.md

   * Suspension: Implemented via institutional controls
 * **Infrastructure readiness**:

-  * U.Porto SSO; secure databases; integration endpoints for ID issuance and diploma requests using a VM with the dockers for VC issuance and verification, according to the user journey; landing pages for simulating credential lifecycle, connected to the wallet and the internal U. Porto network, CGD for card issuance
+  * U.Porto SSO; secure databases; integration endpoints for ID issuance and diploma requests using a VM with the dockers for VC issuance and verification, according to the user journey; landing pages for simulating credential lifecycle, connected to the wallet and the internal U.Porto platforms
 * **Training and onboarding**:
   Initial training covering eIDAS2, PID, Educational Achievements, and the U.Porto authentication system; User guidance on requesting and using the student card; Practical training on using eIDAS for student enrollment and digital diploma issuance using the EUDIW; Graduate guidance on diploma request process and digital access
 * **Issue escalation**: